-- Strategic Alternatives: These are developed to set direction in which human and material resources of a business will be applied to achieve the desired goal. - Merger: It is the combination of two or more organisations into one company. - Disinvestment: It involves sale and liquidation of portion of business.
+- Strategic Alternatives: These are developed to set direction in which human and material resources of a business will be applied to achieve the desired goal. - Merger: Combination of two or more companies into one company is called merger. - Divestment Strategies: The sale or liquidation of a portion of business.

-- Q 1.
-List a few recent instances of Indian Companies that adopted diversification strategies and make observations on : - a) why these companies diversified.
+Write a comprehensive note on different types of grand strategies. strat rat a few recent instances of Indian Companies that adopted diversification egies and make observations on : why these companies diversified. l b) the types of diversification used ?